docs

 # Override config path (monorepos, multiple add-ons, etc.)

-npx bedrock-build build --config ./addons/my-addon/bedrock.config.json
+npx bedrock-build build --config ./addons/my-addon/config.json